Updated 9 March 2019

 As noted, it is very difficult to anticipate exactly questions that may come up but we strongly recommend you prepare for common interview questions related to the following areas:

-You cannot prepare for every possible question but preparing for one or two possible questions from each category will certainly help.
+You cannot prepare for every possible question but preparing for one or two possible paralegal interview questions and answers from each category above will certainly help.
 Make sure you research online for examples of questions for the above categories.
 Take a look at paralegal interview questions put together by Manchester Metropolitan University.

 6. Get up to speed with business news